Docker installation and sample application deployment – a simple & practical guide

 docker image

-Now we will use this docker image to deploy this sample application as docker container.
+Now we will use this docker image to deploy this sample application as a docker container.
 For this, run the below command.

 docker run -d -p 5000:5000 my-hello-world-python

-(In the above command my-hello-world-python is the image name, if we don’t specify container name with the above command, our docker container will have same name as the docker image.
+(In the above command my-hello-world-python is the image name, if we don’t specify the container name with the above command, our docker container will have the same name as the docker image.
 But if we want to have our docker container a different name then we need the below command.

-docker run -d –name hello-world-container -p 5000:5000 my-hello-world-python
+docker run -d --name hello-world-container -p 5000:5000 my-hello-world-python

 here, our container will have ‘hello-world-container’ name.)